maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

     }
 }
 ```
-- Add a new function `HandleAppLaunch(string url)` in `MainActivity` to send response to `AppService` class where we will decode the reponse and initialise the session.
+- Add a new function `HandleAppLaunch(string url)` in the `MainActivity` class to send response to `AppService` class where we will decode the response and initialise the session.
 ```csharp
 private void HandleAppLaunch(string url)
 {